-Prerequisites: 2 auto or auto body courses This advanced auto body class is designed to give students who have experienced previous auto body classes another opportunity to further develop their skills.
+Prerequisites: Any Auto or Auto Body course This advanced auto class is designed to give students who have experienced previous auto and auto body classes another opportunity to further develop their skills.
 Students will have a variety of hands-on experiences repairing and maintaining their own vehicles as well as class projects.
 Hands-on opportunities include: repair, fabrication, vehicle customization, paint and body, restoration, aftermarket part installation and more.
+Students can also work towards Snap-on and ASE certifications.

-AUTO BODY 3 .5 credit

-Prerequisites: Any two: Auto 1, Auto 2, Auto Body 1, Auto Body 2, Auto Body 3
+AUTO BODY 3 .5 credit Prerequisites: Any Auto or Auto Body classes or Instructor signature